Opening Thought

 A man leaves father and mother.
 He cleaves to his wife.
 The two become one flesh.
 God joins.
 Man is warned not to separate what God has joined.

-“Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.”
+“Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”

 Genesis 2:24

-“What therefore God has joined together, let not man separate.”
+“What therefore God hath joined together, let not man put asunder.”

 Matthew 19:6